Bank Lombard Odier & Co: Americas

 The Lombard Odier Group has been present in North America since 1951, when Lombard, Odier & Cie opened its first international abroad, in Montreal, Canada.
 This branch, initially created under the name Secfin Company Ltd, now bears the name Lombard Odier Securities (Canada) Inc. The Group has been present In the US since 1972, when Lombard, Odier & Cie launched a subsidiary named Lombard, Odier Inc., which has now become Lombard Odier Asset Management (USA) Corp.
 Upon launching, the only aim of Lombard, Odier Inc. was to relay information from the American side to Geneva, but quickly expanded to secure seats at the Boston (1969) and New York Stock Exchanges (1979).

 The Lombard Odier Group has also been present in Bermuda since 1992 and Nassau since 1979.
 As for Latin America, the Group has been present in Panama City since 2013.

 Asia, Middle East, and Africa

 In Asia, Lombard Odier has been active in Hong Kong since 1987, Tokyo since 1992, and Singapore since 2017.
 The Group has also had a cooperation agreement in place with Industrial Bank in China since 2014.

-Lastly, the Group has had offices in Dubai and Abu Dhabi, as well as Tel Aviv and Johannesburg.
+Lastly, the Group has had offices in Dubai as well as Tel Aviv and Johannesburg.